 The craze of quad-camera phones is only going to grow since this is a trend that manufacturers will back with their marketing budgets.
 Brands like Samsung, Huawei, Lenovo, and others are finding innovative ways to use multi-cameras to achieve new possibilities in mobile photography.

-List of best four-camera phones launched or expected to be announced in 2020
+List of best four-camera phones launched in 2020